 Manitoba Research and Innovation Fund, the Health Research Initiative, and the Manitoba Centres of Excellence Fund.

-Funding for 2014/15 is $17,000,000 from the Department of Jobs and the Economy; the same amount that was invested last year in the research sources that have been now consolidated.
+Funding for 2014/15 is $17,000,000 from the Department of Growth, Enterprise and Trade; the same amount that was invested last year in the research sources that have been now consolidated.

 The mandate of Research Manitoba is to promote and support, and coordinate the funding of, research in the health, natural and social sciences, engineering and the humanities in Manitoba.

-Research Manitoba is a provincial agency that reports to the Minister of Jobs and the Economy.
+Research Manitoba is a provincial agency that reports to the Minister of Growth, Enterprise and Trade.
 The Chair of the Board is Dr. Brian Postl, Dean, Rady Faculty of Health Sciences, University of Manitoba.
 There may be up to 17 board members; appointed by the Provincial Government.

 The Board has three committees, which aid in its work; Executive, Finance and Audit, and Nominating and Governance.
 In addition, there is one advisory body; the Research Advisory Committee and numerous review committees.